When going out, wearing a certain kind of attire can make or break your reputation.

 It would be equally as strange to use a blackletter typeface for your travel itinerary.

-When designing anything - a website, a poster, a resume - your typography choice can do the same.
+When designing anything - a website, a poster, a resume - your typography choice is imperative.

 The 4 font types

 If you’ve ever explored the list of fonts in any document creation software, you know it can get kind of crazy.
-There are fonts that you use every day and fonts that you wouldn’t be caught dead using.
+There are fonts for everyday documents, fonts for logo design, fonts that work better for headlines.
+Then there are those fonts you wouldn't be caught dead using.

-There are thousands of different fonts, with more coming into existence every day, and that beast of a dropdown list is becoming increasingly intimidating.
+There are thousands of different fonts, with more coming into existence every day.
+That beast of a dropdown list is becoming increasingly intimidating.
 How could you possibly know which one to use?

 If you’re not sure where to start, check out the following categories that will help you simplify that list and allow you to gain a better understanding of which category of fonts is appropriate for your design.